openjdk/valhalla-docs/site/design-notes/parametric-vm/parametric-vm.md

 tag `CONSTANT_SpecializationAnchor` is always parametric; indeed such constants are the source of parametricity in all other constants.
-Any bytecode that uses a `CONSTANT_SpecializationLinkage` constant validates a proposed linkage parameter for the indicated API point, and uses the resulting specialization anchor as part of its execution, as described below.
+Any bytecode that uses a `CONSTANT_SpecializationLinkage` constant validates a proposed linkage selector for the indicated API point, and uses the resulting specialization anchor as part of its execution, as described below.
 This is true whether that `CONSTANT_SpecializationLinkage` constant is itself parametric (e.g.,